awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-sns-input-topic.md

 Your output topic is used to send notifications when a data object is labeled\.
 When you create a topic, you have the option to add an encryption key\.
 Use this option to add a AWS Key Management Service customer managed key \(CMK\) to your topic to encrypt the output data of your labeling job before it is published to your output topic\.

-To create an output topic, follow the instructions in [To Create a Topic Using the AWS Management Console](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-create-topic.html#create-topic-aws-console) in the Amazon Simple Notification Service Developer Guide\.
+To create an output topic, follow the instructions in [Creating an Amazon SNS topic](https://docs.aws.amazon.com/sns/latest/dg/sns-create-topic.html) in the Amazon Simple Notification Service Developer Guide\.

-In step 4, to add encryption, follow the instructions [Add Encryption to Your Output Topic \(Optional\)](#sms-streaming-encryption)\.
+If you add encryption, you must attach additional permission to the topic\.
+See [Add Encryption to Your Output Topic \(Optional\)](#sms-streaming-encryption)\. for more information\.

 **Important**
 To add a CMK to your output topic while creating a topic in the console, do not use the **\(Default\) alias/aws/sns** option\.
 Select a CMK key that you created\.